sanyassyed/DataEngineering_Seafood_Data_ETL_Pipeline/documentation.md

             ssh -p 22 user1@external_ip
             # it will as for password which you can enter when prompted
         ```

+    1. Create a folder named `/uploads` in the root directory
+        ```bash
+            mkdir /uploads
+        ```

-    * Credentials if logging in via sftp in python
+    1. Credentials if logging in via sftp in python
         * USERNAME=user1
         * PASSWORD=password
         * PORT=22
         * HOST=external_ip

+    1. Upload file/folder to remote server via SFTP using python.
+[Video Source](https://www.youtube.com/watch?v=IQh0K_6ecrU&t=424s)

+    1. Upload the pandas dataframe as a txt directly to the sever via sftp